sole/catserver/README.md

 Then you can install the app using WebIDE or `install-to-adb` for example.
 You need to run this on a phone as the simulator doesn't seem to let you do the cool stuff (Web NFC, TCP sockets).

+**NOTE THAT YOU NEED A ROOTED PHONE** to install certified apps like this one.

 I do all with just one line:

 ```bash